Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Birds Flying Over the Bridge | ©Mitchell Henderson

 The autumn season is an ideal time to travel to London.
-On the one hand, the city has a special color and its parks and gardens take on an orange-ochre color.
-On the other hand, the thermometer does not register excessively low temperatures.
+The city and its parks have a special color and the thermometer does not register excessively low temperatures.

-Also, prices are not as high as at other times of the year when there is a higher tourist influx and, in addition, certain important dates in the calendar such as Halloween or Guy Fawkes night are celebrated.
-Below, I indicate all the proposals that you can not miss during your trip to the British capital between the months of September and December.
+Also, prices are not as high as at other times of the year and certain important dates of the calendar such as Halloween or Guy Fawkes night are celebrated.
+Here are all the proposals that you can not miss during your trip to the British capital between September and December.

 1. Immerse yourself in the life of the Thames at Thames Festival Trust